outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 exec startxfce4 --with-ck-launch

             ```
         3. You can find `dbus-launch` is at the beginning of the file while `--with-ck-launch` is at the end along with command `exec`.
-So organize the contents as foolows:
+So just remove the first line on dbus part:

             ```
 export GTK_IM_MODULE=fcitx
 export QT_IM_MODULE=xim
 export XMODIFIERS=@im=fcitx
-exec startxfce4 --with-ck-launch dbus-launch --sh-syntax --exit-with-session
+exec startxfce4 --with-ck-launch
             ```
         4. Refer to [Why is pcmanfm such a headache when it comes to mounting filesystems?](http://unix.stackexchange.com/q/30059) and [ dwm and .xinitrc - thunar-daemon not mounting usb](http://crunchbang.org/forums/viewtopic.php?id=30373).
     2. fstab for NTFS partition [NTFS-3G](https://wiki.archlinux.org/index.php/NTFS-3G):